ElpsyCongroo23/ElpsyCongroo23/README.md

 ### Hi there 👋

+My name is Elpsycongroo, and I am a student in Software Engineering.

 <!--
 **ElpsyCongroo23/ElpsyCongroo23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.